Kokkinisto is a simple slowly cooked stew featuring large chunks of beef cooked in a red wine and tomato sauce, proper comfort food!

 Greek Beef and Tomato Stew

 It started as a bit of an obsession with stifado.
-Which is essentially this kokkinisto with some red wine vinegar and baby onions added.
+Which is essentially similar to Greek kokkinisto but with red wine vinegar and baby onions added.

-It joins other classic European beef stew recipes from France in the shape of beef daube, Hungarian marha porkolt and British beef stew with dumplings.
+It joins other classic European beef stew recipes from France in the shape of beef daube, Hungarian marha porkolt, Balgian Carbonnade Flamande and British beef stew with dumplings.

 The defining feature of this stew is the tomato base.
 It tastes incredible and it provides something very different to my other offerings.